The call for papers is now available for the LDRN 5th Annual Conference – “Challenges for Law and Development: Responses”.

-LDRN is pleased to announce that the 5th annual LDRN conference will be held at Nelson Mandela University, Port Elizabeth, South Africa on 21 – 23 September 2020.
-Save the date!
+The conference will be hosted at Nelson Mandela University, Port Elizabeth, South Africa on 21 – 23 September 2020.

 The 4th annual conference of the Law & Development Research Network,“The Plurality of Law and Development” was hosted by Humboldt University Law Faculty (Chair for Public Law and Comparative Law) in Berlin, Germany, on 25 – 27 September 2019.
 The conference brought together over 200 researchers and practitioners interested in law and development from 39 countries in the global North and South.